-(Source :The homepage of HK Immigration Department in December, 2010)
+(Source: The website of HK Immigration Department in October, 2015)

-6. HKU AT A GLANCE
+6 HKU AT A GLANCE

-This section gives you some basic factual information about HKU.
-You may find it useful when you are exchanging information with your new friends.
-Please visit the HKU homepage for more information.
+This section gives you some basic facts of HKU.
+You may find them useful when you are exchanging information with your new friends.
+Please visit the website of HKU for more information.